How to Make Kilawin na Pugita: A Filipino-Inspired Appetizer

 - Slice the octopus into small pieces.
 Place it in a bowl.

-- To the bowl with the octopus, add the ginger, onions, and tomatoes.
+- For the bowl with the octopus, add the ginger, onions, and tomatoes.
 Add salt and pepper to taste.

 - Thoroughly mix all the ingredients.